lightediand/primes/README.md

    ss = { n²p | n ∈ ℕ, p ∈ ℙ }.

 With this information, we have factorised the prime numbers and can write the factors using complex numbers containing our surds √p.
 For example, the program outputs 7 = 3 + 4, and from this we can then go on to say that 7 =(√3 + 2i)(√3 -2i).
-These factors will fall in an extension of the ring ℤ.
+These factors will fall in an extension of the ring ℤ, such as ℤ [ i, √p ].

-I will be creating a further program to determine these in the near future, but for now, enjoy the sums!